ciro-mota/dalek-linode/README.md

 Be aware of the risks, you should not use this script in a production account.

-To reduce the range and mitigate some problems, there are some safety precautions:
+To reduce the range and mitigate some problems there are some safety precautions:

 1. By default only a [few paid features](https://www.linode.com/pricing/) are covered by this script: Linodes (VMs), Volumes, NodeBalancers and LKE (Kubernets cluster).

 2. Also by default, the script will check for the existence of tags with the string name `prod` or related tags and will ignore removing the resource that is associated with this tag.

-3. This tool will not read or remove any other resources than those listed above.
+3. This script will not read or remove any other resources than those listed above.

 ## 💸 Use Cases